KUTlime/LABTech-WPF-lecture/README.md

 ![Overview for .NET 6](assets/2023-02-11-19-50-44.png)

-- Mono for Android -> Xamarin.Android -> .NET for Android
+- Mono for Android -> Xamarin.Android -> .NET for Android.
-- MonoTouch -> Xamarin.iOS -> .NET for iOS
+- MonoTouch -> Xamarin.iOS -> .NET for iOS.
-- Xamarin.Forms -> MAUI
+- Xamarin.Forms -> MAUI.
 - MAUI is an abstraction platform to target different platforms.
 - MAUI targets WinUI on Windows.

 ![Blazor Desktop App](assets/2023-02-11-19-56-26.png)

+- Blazor desktop App is a relatively new, exotic approach to building of a desktop app.
+- It is based on the containerized web application running in `BlazorWebView` on top of regular .NET desktop runtime (_instead of original WASM_).

 ## Non-Microsoft Open-Source options